Omori Town in Shimane Prefecture

 Kigami Shrine - You will find the shrine at the northern end of the town.
 The shrine is famous for a dragon painting on its ceiling.
 Clap your hand underneath the painting and the echoes sound like the roar of the dragon:)

-Ryugenji Mabu Mine Shaft - the tunnel, built in 1715, is 273 meters long and it is one of the largest (out of 600)
+Ryugenji Mabu Mine Shaft - The tunnel, built in 1715, is 273 meters long and it is one of the largest (out of 600).
+It can also be visited by wheelchair.

-Iwami Ginzan Silver Mine World Heritage Center - consists of three wings: the exhibition wing, guidance wing, and collections and experience wing
+Iwami Ginzan Silver Mine World Heritage Center - It consists of three wings: the exhibition wing, the guidance wing, and the collections and experience wing.

-Iwami Ginzan Museum - the former Magistrate’s Office is housing the museum, located in Omori
+Iwami Ginzan Museum - The former Magistrate’s Office (Omori Daikansho) is housing the museum and is located in Omori.

-Shimizudani Refinery Ruins - the refinery was only active for one year, explore the huge stone walls there
+Shimizudani Refinery Ruins - The refinery was only active for one year.
+You should explore the huge stone walls there.

-Kumagai Family Residence - built in 1801 and designated as an Important Cultural Asset, is the largest surviving Japanese-style house in the Iwami Ginzan area
+Kumagai Family Residence - The house was built in 1801 and designated as an Important Cultural Asset.
+It is the largest surviving Japanese-style house in the Iwami Ginzan area.

-Yunotsu Hot Springs - part of the World Heritage Site with a history of over 1300 years, enjoy a healthy hot bath there
+Yunotsu Hot Springs - It is part of the UNESCO World Heritage Site with a history of over 1300 years.
+Enjoy a healthy and relaxing hot bath there.

-Kawashima Residence - is the only samurai house open to the public
+Kawashima Residence - The residence is the only samurai house open to the public.

 Festival & Events (dates can change without notice)